 As CEO of an HR dashboard software company, I talk to HR leaders about their workforce goals and how they’re supported by data every day.
 But being a fly on the wall and listening to all of the hurdles HR has to navigate to make the workplace awesome, I had the chance to hear and think about the non-obvious aspects of HR’s responsibilities, which inspired me to share my thoughts.

 Here are just some of the themes that were covered during the conference, and I hope everyone reading shares this with others to make sure we’re all working together to make work a place we all enjoy.

 1. Civility and Respect

 Hearing about the loss of civility and respect in the workplace wasn’t shocking, but it’s definitely a punch in the face for everyone to remember that it cost nothing to say please, thank you, and you’re welcome.
-It literally cost nothing!
-But for some reason, those words are harder for most of us to say than a lot of other four letter words you might be thinking.
-Obviously, when you think of disrespect, you might jump straight to sexual harassment or discrimination, but there’s a whole other side of high school type bullying happening in the workplace that’s just not cool.
+It literally costs nothing!
+But for some reason, those words are harder for most of us to say than a lot of other four-letter words you might be thinking.
+Obviously, when you think of disrespect, you might jump straight to sexual harassment or discrimination, but there’s a whole other side of high school-type bullying happening in the workplace that’s just not cool.

 2. Employees Having Side Hustles